Skip to content

 deployment.apps/multitool created

-• kubectl create deployment actually creating a replica set for us.
+• kubectl create deployment actually creates a replica set for us.

 • We can verify it by running: